dqops/dqo/docs/reference/yaml/profiling/table-profiling-checks.md

 ___

-## TableAvailabilityProfilingChecksSpec
+## TableComparisonProfilingChecksSpecMap
-Container of built-in preconfigured table availability data quality checks on a table level.
+Container of comparison checks for each defined data comparison.
+The name of the key in this dictionary must match a name of a table comparison that is defined on the parent table.